 Disclosure, I am on the board of Advantage/Forbes Books.

 A business book can be a very rewarding process.
 You build authority in your industry and create fans of your work.
-It’s a lot of work but in my experience everybody I’ve spoken with finds that the effort has been worthwhile.
+It’s a lot of work but everybody I’ve spoken with who has a business book in the market tells me the effort has been worthwhile.